ComPWA/ComPWA-legacy/README.md

 ### HimsterII / Mogon II

 [Mogon2](https://hpc.uni-mainz.de/) is the supercomputer of the Mainz University.
-If you work on it, you can fulfill the ComPWA [installation requirements](#requirements) by loading a series of modules:
+If you work on it, you can fulfil the ComPWA [installation requirements](#requirements) by loading a series of modules:

 ```shell